-(II) Debt investments at fair value through other comprehensive income
+- (ii) Impairment of financial assets (Continued) - (III) Debt investments at fair value through other comprehensive income

 Debt investments at fair value through other comprehensive income included listed debt securities.
 The loss allowance for debt investments at fair value through other comprehensive income was recognised in profit or loss and reduced the fair value loss otherwise recognised in other comprehensive income.